tkruppert/School/README.md

-Repository to hold notes and projects created from school.
+Repository to hold my notes and projects created from school.